Your child admires you and thinks you are pretty special!

 As a parent, you are your child’s best and first teacher!

-We know young children love to play, and we know they have loads of fun while they are playing.
+You already know young children love to play, and you can see that they have loads of fun while they are playing.
 But did you know that children are also learning as they are playing?

-During play, children learn about the world and their surroundings.
+During play, children learn about the world and their surroundings, and most importantly, they learn about themselves!

 Play is universal.
 In Canada, United States, Italy, China or Kenya, for children who are rural or urban, for children who are rich or poor, play is the natural way all children learn about their world.
 Play is simple, fun and memorable.
 It is not forced, but rather spontaneous with children choosing when and how they want to play.